Administration

 Dave Marr, Communications Director

 Dave Marr is a University of Georgia graduate in film studies and journalism.
 A writer and musician who has lived in Athens since 1991, he was city editor and film columnist at Flagpole magazine prior to joining the Willson Center in 2012.
-He oversees all of the Willson Center’s public communications, as well as those of its grant-funded initiatives, and helps coordinate its public programs including the Global Georgia events series, the Delta Visiting Chair, and Spotlight on the Arts.
+He oversees all of the Willson Center’s public communications as well as those of its grant-funded initiatives, and helps coordinate public programs in the arts and humanities throughout the university, including the Humanities Festival, the Global Georgia events series, the Delta Visiting Chair, the Ferdinand Phinizy Lecture, and Spotlight on the Arts.

 Angela Dore, Research Coordinator